Media Studies L3 - Film & Media Studies

 What are the course costs?

-Optional $25 for 48 Hours film competition in May.
+Optional $25 for 48 Hours film competition in August.
 Students should have their own USB thumb drives for backing up media files and exercise books for taking notes.
 A BYOD computer capable of running the Adobe CC suite (either Windows or Apple Mac) is strongly recommended.